Before you say you "can't get hired," try out ALL of these methods first:

 Optimize Your LinkedIn

-Update your LinkedIn Profile like this: remove company names from your headline and put the job titles you want, add a background relevant to your field as your header, add content to your featured section, and increase your connections
+Update your LinkedIn Profile like this: remove company names from your headline and just put the job title you want, upload a relevant CLEAR banner, fill out the about & work history, add 5+ skills, put education, and increase connections, then ENGAGE

 Network on LinkedIn